lrspeiser/DensityDependentMetricModel/README.md

 ![GR baseline corner plot](figures/GR_no_dark_corner_plot_power.png) *Figure 3: Corner plot for GR baseline parameters showing the fitted baryonic masses required when attempting to explain the rotation curve without dark matter.*

+### Extended mass exploration: Pushing baryonic limits

+To thoroughly explore whether any configuration of baryonic matter could explain the rotation curve without modified gravity, we performed a second baseline run with relaxed mass constraints.
+This allowed the fitting algorithm to explore significantly higher masses, effectively testing whether the missing mass problem could be resolved through extreme baryonic configurations alone.

+**Bayesian evidence**: log(Z) = -1491251.39 ± 0.09

+The significantly worse evidence (Δlog(Z) = -354 compared to our first baseline) immediately signals that even with greater freedom, pure baryonic models fail catastrophically.

+**Extreme mass requirements**:
+- Thin disk: 1.27 × 10¹¹ M_☉ (50% above typical upper limits)
+- Thick disk: 2.79 × 10¹⁰ M_☉
+- Bulge: 7.59 × 10⁹ M_☉
+- Gas: 1.62 × 10¹⁰ M_☉
+- **Total**: 1.78 × 10¹¹ M_☉

+The thin disk mass of 1.27 × 10¹¹ M_☉ exceeds all observational constraints by ~50%, requiring an implausibly massive stellar population.
+Despite allowing these extreme masses, the model still cannot reproduce the flat rotation curve—the Keplerian decline persists beyond the Solar radius.

+**Key insight**: This definitively rules out hidden baryonic matter as a solution.
+Even if we postulate vast reservoirs of undetected normal matter in exotic configurations, the fundamental issue remains: baryonic matter distributed in disk/bulge geometries cannot generate flat rotation curves.
+Any successful model requires either:
+1. Non-baryonic dark matter in an extended spherical halo (the ΛCDM solution)
+2. Modified gravitational physics (the approach we explore with DDMM)

+The failure of extreme baryonic models, despite computational freedom to explore unphysical parameter space, strengthens the case for fundamental modifications to gravitational theory in low-density regimes.

 ## Precision fits to Gaia rotation curves with DDMM

 We systematically test four functional forms for the enhancement factor ξ(ρ), ranging from simple phenomenological fits to theoretically motivated expressions: